 Returning to a place where we have once lived or been before (a childhood home, our old school, perhaps the suburb where our grandparents used to live) allows us to see with fresh eyes.
 By coming back (after being away), we are often able to make sense of our relationship to a place much more clearly than we could have if we had never left in the first place.

-- Read the example below by Daniel Alarcon (and our own Emily Reeves' beautiful piece here).
+- Read the example below by Daniel Alarcon (and Lucy_Cerys' beautiful piece here.)

 - Imagine returning to a familiar place after a long period away.